Burns defeats retiring Limond with stoppage

 Perhaps sensing that, Limond - whose 19-year-old son, Jake, was victorious on the undercard - came out looking for the Hail Mary punch that would turn things around.

 Burns was too experienced to allow that to happen.
-He stepped on the gas and, at the end of round eight, the referee had seen enough, waiving the fight off.
+He stepped on the gas and, at the end of round eight, the referee had seen enough, waving the fight off.

 Burns got the big Glasgow send-off he craved and, while you may question the wisdom of boxers with a combined age of 84 stepping into the ring, what cannot be disputed is the heart displayed by both fighters.